 Oh, just you wait and see, my friend!

-Finally, the expression farselo amico is appropriate when one party wants to curry favour or ingratiate itself with another such as in the example below:
+Finally, the expression farselo amico is appropriate when one party wants to curry favour with another as in the example below:

 Il giovane principe vuole farsi amico il popolo.

 The young prince wants to ingratiate himself with the public.